 These unaudited pro forma condensed consolidated financial statements of Visteon were derived from the application of pro forma adjustments to our consolidated financial statements and give effect to the terms related to our separation and spin-off from Ford.
-The unaudited pro forma condensed consolidated statement of income for the year ended December 31, 1999 has been prepared as if the spin-off and our separation from Ford had occurred as of January 1, 1999.
-The unaudited pro forma condensed consolidated balance sheet as of December 31, 1999 has been prepared as if the spin-off and our separation from Ford had occurred as of December 31, 1999.
+The unaudited pro forma condensed consolidated statement of income for the three months ended March 31, 2000 and the year ended December 31, 1999 have been prepared as if the spin-off and our separation from Ford had occurred as of January 1, 1999.
+The unaudited pro forma condensed consolidated balance sheet as of March 31, 2000 has been prepared as if the spin-off and our separation from Ford had occurred as of March 31, 2000.

-The following unaudited pro forma condensed consolidated income statement does not purport to be indicative of what our operations would have been had the spin-off and our separation from Ford taken place on the date indicated.
-In addition, the following unaudited pro forma condensed consolidated balance sheet does not purport to be representative of what our financial position would have been had the spin-off and our separation from Ford taken place on the date indicated.
+The following unaudited pro forma condensed consolidated income statements do not purport to be indicative of what our operations would have been had the spin-off and our separation from Ford taken place on the dates indicated.
+In addition, the results for the three months ended March 31, 2000 are not necessarily indicative of results that may be expected for the full year.
+The following unaudited pro forma condensed consolidated balance sheet does not purport to be representative of what our financial position would have been had the spin-off and our separation from Ford taken place on the date indicated.

 These unaudited pro forma condensed consolidated financial statements should be read in conjunction with "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited historical financial statements and the related notes included elsewhere in this information statement.
+Additional unaudited pro forma information on a quarterly basis and by segment is presented in Annex A.

-UNAUDITED PRO FORMA CONDENSED CONSOLIDATED STATEMENT OF INCOME
+UNAUDITED PRO FORMA CONDENSED CONSOLIDATED

+STATEMENT OF INCOME